CoreMedia/coremedia-additional-workflows/scheduled-publication-workflow/documentation/installation.md

 </configuration>
 ```

-After adapting the configuration run the extension tool in
+After adapting the configuration, run the extension tool in
-`workspace-configuration/extensions` by executing:
+`workspace-configuration/extensions` by executing the following:

 ```bash
 $ mvn extensions:sync